StaymanHou/problem_solving_algorithm/4_build_solution.md

 Pitfall: the temptation to kill two birds with one stone.

+Minimize the chance of multiple things going wrong at the same time.

 # Simplify and prototype (iterative)

 e.g. "How do I implement a binary search on a sorted list of 1,000 integers in Python, with logging for every step of the search process?"